nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `view INDEX [-a]`

 * Views the flashcard at the specified INDEX.
-* The index refers to the index number shown in the displayed flashcard list.
+The INDEX refers to the index number shown in the displayed flashcard list.
-* The index **must be a positive integer greater than 0**. eg. 1, 2, 3, …
+* INDEX must be a positive integer **greater than 0**. eg. 1, 2, 3, …
 * If `-a` is specified, the answer and notes of the flashcard will be shown too.

 <div markdown="span" class="alert alert-primary">:memo: Note: Once another command is executed, the view pane will be returned to a blank state even if the shown